 Step 3: Adding a Source

-The profile page displays detailed information about the individual, but to add a source, click on the "Source" tab.
+The profile page displays detailed information about the individual, but you can add a source by clicking on the "Source" tab.
 You may notice that some sources have already been added, but to incorporate a new one, click on "Add Source."

-This tutorial is better viewed that read, so check out this video.
+This tutorial is better viewed than read, so check out this video.

 Completed the "Add New Source" Form